Causes of Irritable Bowel Syndrome (IBS)

 With aggressive research done in this area over a period of time, scientists have come to the conclusion that the cause of IBS may be multifactorial, the cumulative effect of which results in the derangement of the normal functioning of the bowel.

-The underlying cause of this disorder is an abnormality of the intestinal muscles contraction.
-In IBS the intestines may not function normally, either contracting too forcefully or weakly, too slowly or rapidly.
+The underlying cause of this disorder is an abnormality of the intestinal muscle contraction.
+In IBS, the intestines may not function normally, either contracting too forcefully or weakly, too slowly or rapidly.

 The factors that can adversely affect the job of the bowel are as follows:

-01 Psychological factors: Patients with IBS report increasing symptoms during the events of stress and many patients with IBS report that their symptoms began during periods of major life stressors such as a divorce, death of a loved one, school exams, or after moving to a new job or city.
-About 50% of patients exhibit a range of emotional disturbances including anxiety, depression, and neurosis.
+01 Psychological factors: Patients with IBS report increasing symptoms during the events of stress, and many patients with IBS report that their symptoms began during periods of major life stressors such as a divorce, the death of a loved one, school exams, or after moving to a new job or city.
+About 50% of patients exhibit a range of emotional disturbances, including anxiety, depression, and neurosis.

 It is a known fact that our emotions and intestines are interwoven.
 The brain and the intestines are closely connected by nerve fibers that control the functioning of the intestines.
 It is believed that in IBS the communication between brain and gut may be impaired.